-by a soldier of an auxiliary regiment stationed at Wadi Fawakhir: Antonius Proculus to Valerianus.
+A papyrus letter found in Egypt attests the capture of animals for venationes by troops stationed there.
+Since Egypt was the prime source of arena animals such as Hippopotami and Crocodiles.
+This letter dating to early second century written by a soldier of an auxiliary regiment stationed at Wadi Fawakhir: Antonius Proculus to Valerianus.
 Write the note to say that from the month of Agr until now we have been hunting all species of wild animals and birds for a year under orders of the prefects.
 We have given what we caught to Cerealis and he sent them all the equipment to you.
-(1) The fact that Proculus and his colleagues were involved in hunting all sorts of animals for an entire year strongly suggests that they were capturing animals for animal spectacles.
+(142) The fact that Proculus and his colleagues were involved in hunting all sorts of animals for an entire year strongly suggests that they were capturing animals for animal spectacles.

 Another letter of a much later date found in Fayum also proved the capture of wild animals by Roman troops in Egypt.
-Also a document dated to mid fourth century A.D. records the devastation of crops by a large herd of gazelles in the area that made a local priest to write to the commander of nearby detachment of cavalry to get rid of the raging herd where it was suggested the use of nets for capturing the herd which may be intended to use them for upcoming venationes.
-(2)
+Also a document dated to mid fourth century A.D. records the devastation of crops by a large herd of gazelles in the area that made a local priest to write to the commander of nearby detachment of cavalry to get rid of the raging herd where it was